Sleeve gastrectomy: Use in children and adolescents

 Endorsed by the International Federation for the Surgery of Obesity and Metabolic Disorders and the American Society for Metabolic and Bariatric Surgery, sleeve gastrectomy is gaining popularity in children and adolescents.
 Studies by Alqahtani and colleagues have found that sleeve gastrectomy causes large weight loss in children and adolescents aged 5 to 21 years.
 Moreover, they compared weight loss with adults and found comparable weight loss.
-Recent reports from the group show that growth progresses unaffected after sleeve gastrectomy in children younger than 14 years of age.
+A study published in 2016 showed that growth progresses were unaffected after sleeve gastrectomy in children younger than 14 years of age.
 Depression following the procedure has been noted in some individuals.
 Another side effect is insomnia.
 After this surgery many people can only sleep when they take melatonin or sleeping medications.

 Complications

 Sleeve gastrectomy may cause complications; some of them are listed below: